 There is no evidence at this time to indicate a significant landslide failure is imminent or will happen any time soon.
-Alaskans should be aware of the ongoing risk and follow the advice of emergency managers and have a plan in place if a tsunami occurs.
+Alaskans should be aware of the ongoing risk and follow the advice of local emergency managers and harbormasters and have a plan in place if a tsunami occurs.
+Although there are several instruments operating near the Barry Arm landslide, a real-time landslide and subsequent tsunami warning system is not yet operational.
+From the National Tsunami Hazard Mitigation Program and the California Office of Emergency Services:

 State and federal agencies are monitoring the slow-moving landslide 28 miles from Whittier, Alaska, in Prince William Sound that could fail and generate a tsunami.

 The USGS recently published a structure map of landslides at Barry Arm.
 The landslide structures and movements shown on this map will be used to monitor landslide evolution and help estimate landslide volumes for tsunami modeling.
 New satellite data, available approximately every 24 days, is examined by USGS scientists.
 In snow-free conditions, these satellite observations can provide a regular assessment of movement for the entire Cascade, Barry, and Cox glaciers area.
-However, current winter conditions substantially limit these monitoring techniques.
+Preliminary analysis of radar satellite imagery from early January through July 15, 2021 by the USGS indicates no detectable motion other than small changes at the coastline since late October 2020.

-The City of Whittier performed maintenance on and tested their existing tsunami siren this week and is investigating adding a second alert siren.
+The City of Whittier recently performed maintenance on and tested their existing tsunami siren and is investigating adding a second alert siren.

 The Alaska Department of Homeland Security & Emergency Management (DHS&EM) provided the City of Whittier with new tsunami evacuation signage.